 So hold your head up high.
-You’re only responsible for how you treat yourself, so don’t let one ghoster impact your self esteem, especially because you have no idea why they stopped talking to you in the first place.
-Confidence is attractive, and soon you will find someone you don’t have to ghostbust.
+You’re only responsible for how you treat yourself, so don’t let one ghoster impact your self-esteem, especially because you have no idea why they stopped talking to you in the first place.
+Confidence is attractive, and soon you will find a partner you don’t have to ghostbust.
 Instead, focus on bettering yourself, not only in terms of physical appearance but as well as your self-value.

 Why they aren’t interested in talking to you isn’t as important as the fact that they rudely bailed on you without so much as a “no thanks.”
 You deserve better treatment than that.
 [Read: The unassuming signs you’re dating a jerk]

 So you tried all of the ghostbusting techniques and got nothing.
 It’s time to just admit they aren’t interested.
-There is no shame in this– in fact, graciously accepting their silence and moving on just shows the ghoster how cowardly they really are.
+There is no shame in this – in fact, graciously accepting their silence and moving on even without proper closure just shows the ghoster how cowardly they really are.

 Don’t do it.
-No one ever fell in love with someone because they begged them too.
-That’s just not how connection works.
+No one ever fell in love with someone because they begged them to.
+That’s just not how romantic connections work.
 Save your dignity and write it out in your journal instead.

 So if you’ve sent a ghoster an angry wall of text, don’t despair.
-Get up, dust yourself off, delete their number and try again.
+Get up, dust yourself off, delete their number, and rejoin the dating world.
 Learning from your mistakes is the only way you can grow as a person.